 21. Start an emergency savings fund

-And there’s one very easy way to minimize the damage — prepare for it
+But there’s one very easy solution that will minimize any potential damage — prepare for it!

-The best way to save for unexpected financial shocks is to have two separate emergency funds: a rainy day fund and an emergency fund.
+The best way to save for unexpected financial shocks is to have two separate emergency funds: a rainy day fund and a bigger emergency fund.

 - A rainy day fund is money you might dip into every once in a while to cover an unexpected expense, like a medical bill.